 - Send the email directly instead of forwarding it.
 Gmail removes AMP MIME parts when forwarding an email.

 Fill out the registration form and await our response.
+We aim to respond to most requests within 5 working days.

 You must meet the following guidelines in order to successfully register with Google: